Factbox-The 1996 incident at the root of expected Raul Castro indictment - Headlines news and analysis from Global Banking & Finance Review

 Here are details about the incident:

-On February 24, 1996, Cuban jets shot down two small planes being flown by Brothers to the Rescue, a group of Cuban exile pilots.
+On February 24, 1996, Cuban jets shot down two small planes being flown by a group known as Brothers to the Rescue.
 All four men aboard were killed.
 Cuba said the planes were in Cuban airspace, while the United States said they were over international waters.
-Cuba defended the shootdown as legitimate defense of its airspace but the U.S. position was later backed up by the International Civil Aviation Organization, which concluded the attack took place over international waters.
+Cuba defended the shooting as legitimate defense of its airspace but the U.S. position was later backed up by the International Civil Aviation Organization, which concluded the attack took place over international waters.

 Who Were 'Brothers to the Rescue'?

-The Miami-based group said its mission was to search the Florida Straits for Cuban rafters fleeing the island.
+The Miami-based group founded by Cuban Americans said its mission was to search the Florida Straits for Cubans fleeing the communist-run island on rafts.
 The group routinely flew near the Cuban coast.
 In early 1996, Cuban officials accused the group of dropping tens of thousands of flyers over Havana.
-The group's leader, Jose Basulto, said the leaflets were dropped over international airspace and carried by winds to Cuba.
-However, the group's members had flown over Havana in recent months to drop literature.
+The group's leader, Jose Basulto, said the leaflets were released over international airspace and carried by winds to Cuba.

-Fidel Castro, who was then Cuba's president, said after the incident that he gave general orders to stop the flights but did not specifically order them to be shot down.
+Fidel Castro, Cuba's then-president, said after the incident that he gave general orders to stop the flights but did not specifically direct them to be shot down.
 Castro said the military acted on "standing orders" and that his brother Raul, who at the time oversaw the nation's security services as defense minister, also did not give a specific order to shoot the planes.

 Allegations and Counterclaims